Gina-Frankel/portfolio/README.md

 ```
 As a a potential employer,
-I would like easy + constant access to contact information,
+I would like to always have access to a LinkedIn link,
 so that I can easily contact this person
 ```